Charlie Blackmon Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have a 4.70 team ERA that ranks 22nd among all league pitching staffs.
+- The Diamondbacks' 4.56 team ERA ranks 22nd across all league pitching staffs.

-- Diamondbacks pitchers combine to rank 22nd in baseball in home runs allowed (33 total, 1.3 per game).
+- Diamondbacks pitchers combine to surrender 33 total home runs at a clip of 1.2 per game (to rank 21st in the league).

-- Kelly makes the start for the Diamondbacks, his sixth of the season.
-He is 1-3 with a 4.10 ERA and 25 strikeouts in 26 1/3 innings pitched.
+- Henry (0-0) gets the start for the Diamondbacks, his second of the season.

-- The righty last appeared on Sunday against the San Diego Padres, when he tossed five innings, allowing four earned runs while giving up three hits.
+- In his most recent time out on Tuesday, the left-hander tossed 4 1/3 innings against the Kansas City Royals, allowing three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.